Q: Where do I find a list of categories and entry forms?

 Q: What makes a winning submission?

-One of the big bugbears for judges is that, while a particular firm may have launched an amazing service or product for clients two years ago, or is the biggest firm in a particular area, the submission does not adequately demonstrate what changes and improvements it has made over the period of assessment in question (1 July 2017 to 30 June 2018).
+One of the big bugbears for judges is that, while a particular firm may have launched an amazing service or product for clients two years ago, or is the biggest firm in a particular area, the submission does not adequately demonstrate what changes and improvements it has made over the period of assessment in question (1 July 2018 and 30 June 2019).

 Q: Can I include client quotes/testimonials in my submission?